openminted/omtd-stack-setup/README.md

 # Inventory Configuration

 You have to configure your inventory to specify the hosts belonging to every group.
-This playbook requires three groups of hosts:
+This playbook requires four groups of hosts:

+- `nfs_server`: An nfs server.
 - `mesos_masters`: The list of mesos_masters to manage the cluster.
   One of them is the leader master elected by Zookeeper and the rest are standby.